joeyred/wp-genfound/README.md

 This starter theme is still a work in progress and has some major features left to be added as of yet.
 This also means that a lot of this theme's structure and files are liable to change a lot before version 1.0.0 is reached.

+## Features

+- Support for use of Flex or Float grid.
+- Gulp, Bower, Sass workflow.
+- Easy use of Foundation menu components.
+- Easy to use configuration of grid classes in Genesis markup.
+- Pretty cool enqueueing function that takes care of using minified files if they exist without having to edit the file names passed into the function.

 ## Installation

 This theme currently uses Gulp and Bower.